Skip to main content

 HOW TO LOCATE AN INDIVIDUAL DEFENDANT:

 You must have a current address in order to serve a person with your small claims action.
-Tips for locating a person can be found at Small Claims Advisor in the Small Claims How to Locate a Person or Business document.
+For assistance locating a person contact the Small Claims Advisor .

 SIGN YOUR FORMS: